GabeMillikan/AWS-ECS-Template/INSTRUCTIONS.md

     - Self managed password, auto generate
     - Don't setup a connection
     - Select your VPC, mine is `template-guide-vpc`
-    - enable public access (todo: can we disable this?)
+    - enable public access (todo: explain how this can be disabled if you don't want to connect manually)
-    - choose your security group from step (1), remove existing group
+    - choose your security group from step (1)
     - hit create, and make note of the password
     - wait for its status to turn green
     <details>